helmless/template-action/tests/README.md

 The test script:

-1. Templates the Helm chart using the values in `values.yaml`
+1. Templates the Helm chart using the values in `values.yaml` and outputs to a directory
+2. Finds all template files in the output directory
+3. Combines them into a single file for snapshot comparison
+4. Displays a summary of each template (kind and name)
-2. Compares the output with the expected snapshot in `snapshot.yaml`
+5. Compares the combined output with the expected snapshot in `snapshot.yaml`
-3. If they match, the test passes
+6. If they match, the test passes
-4. If they don't match, the test fails and shows the diff
+7. If they don't match, the test fails and shows the diff

 When running locally, you'll be prompted to update the snapshot if the test fails.
 In CI mode, the test will just fail.